pivotal/docs-tap/supply-chain/platform-engineering/how-to/installing-supply-chain/post-install-configuration-nsp.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

+This topic tells you what to configure to complete your Tanzu Supply Chain installation.

-Once you have Tanzu Supply Chain installed, there are several step you must complete to ensure you have a functioning installation.
+After you have installed Tanzu Supply Chain, there are several steps you must complete to ensure you have a functioning installation.
 Use Namespace Provisioner to configure service accounts and permissions.

 ## Things to configure

 - OCI Store Configuration
   - Supply Chains persist data between stages by reading and writing to an OCI repository.
 The location of the OCI repository is configured by a Kubernetes Secret named `oci-store` that exists within the developer namespace.
   - Access to this repository is controlled by a tekton annotated secret which can have any name as long as it has the `tekton.dev/docker-0` annotation pointing to the OCI repository.
 - Permissions for Buildpacks Cluster Builders for buildpack-build component
   - If you are planning to use the `buildpack-build` component to create images using TBS configured with `ClusterBuilders` you must add some additional permissions.